openstack/keystone/README.md

 Unit Test on Identity Services
 ------------------------------
-In order to run the unit test on identity services, run from the keystone directory
+In order to run the unit test on identity services:

- python server.py
+* start the keystone server

-cat test_setup.sql |sqlite ../../keystone/keystone.db
+* cat test_setup.sql |sqlite ../../keystone/keystone.db

-Once the Identity service is running, go to unit test/unit directory
+* go to unit test/unit directory

- python test_identity.py
+* python test_identity.py

 For more on unit testing please refer